What is Probate & Estate Administration?

 Using J.A.D.
 Associates Limited to apply for Probate

-We can help you in a variety of ways:
+We can help you in a variety of ways, including:

-- Obtaining a grant of probate – assisting the executors or administrators to obtain the “grant” in order to deal with the deceased’s estate.
+- Obtaining a grant of probate – assisting the executors or administrators to obtain the “grant” to deal with the deceased’s estate.

 - Identifying the assets and liabilities of the estate – this can include bank accounts, credit cards, pensions, properties, shareholdings, insurances, utilities, taxes, etc.

 - Valuing the assets of the estate – valuing assets in accordance with the IHT Act 1984 and claiming all reliefs (spouse exemption, charitable gifts etc) and transferable nil rate band if applicable.